basnijholt/nijho.lt/content/post/truenas-to-nixos/index.md

 That is the entire point.

 {{% callout note %}}
-This is also why the host is called `nas`, not `truenas`.
+The host is called `nas` because that is the role I want to keep.
-The goal is not to recreate TrueNAS on NixOS.
+TrueNAS was the old implementation.
-The goal is to make the NAS a NixOS machine that preserves the services and data I actually need.
+NixOS becomes the new one, while preserving the services and data I actually need.
 {{% /callout %}}

 ## The disko problem